 It’s beginning to look a lot like Christmas!
-Yes that special time of year is less than two weeks away and of course everyone must be franticly finalising their Christmas shopping, planning their holidays and decorating their homes.
-Well while you are filling stockings with candy canes and looking up recipes for Christmas puddings….bear in mind that you may be eating and drinking a lot MORE than usual at this time of year and you can therefore put yourself at risk of damaging your teeth if you’re not taking care of them over this period.
+Yes, that special time of year is less than two weeks away and of course, everyone must be frantically finalizing their Christmas shopping, planning their holidays and decorating their homes.
+Well while you are filling stockings with candy canes and looking up recipes for Christmas puddings….bear in mind that you may be eating and drinking a lot MORE than usual at this time of year and you can, therefore, put yourself at risk of damaging your teeth if you’re not taking care of them over this period.
 The last thing you would want is a dental emergency over the festive period!!

 So to help you avoid any dental pain this Christmas, here are some tips on foods that are ‘tooth friendly’ and others that should be eaten in moderation only!
 Also some advice on what to do if you do damage a tooth!